mcdemarco/the-new-kitchen-cookbook/salad/waldorfSalad.md

 ## Directions

-Toast walnuts 5 minutes at 350°; let cool.
-Core and chop apples to bite size, and mix with lemon juice in an airtight container.
-Chop grapes and celery; mix all ingredients.
+1. Toast walnuts 5 minutes at 350°; let cool.
+2. Core and chop apples to bite size, and mix with lemon juice in an airtight container.
+3. Chop grapes and celery.
+4. Mix all ingredients.

 ## Variants